-The "Do expression" [23] proposal is a proposal meant to bring a style of expression oriented programming [32] to ECMAScript.
+The "Do Expression" [23] proposal is a proposal meant to bring a style of expression oriented programming [32] to ECMAScript.
 Expression oriented programming is a concept taken from functional programming which allows for combining expressions in a very free manner, resulting in a highly malleable programming experience.

-The motivation of the "Do expression" proposal is to allow for local scoping of a code block that is treated as an expression.
+The motivation of the "Do Expression" proposal is to allow for local scoping of a code block that is treated as an expression.
 Thus, complex code requiring multiple statements will be confined inside its own scope [31, Sect.
 8.2] and the resulting value is returned from the block implicitly as an expression, similarly to how unnamed functions or arrow functions are currently used.
-To achieve this behavior in the current version of ECMAScript, one needs to use immediately invoked; unnamed functions [31, Sect.
-15.2] or arrow function [31, Sect.
+To achieve this behavior in the current version of ECMAScript, one needs to use immediately invoked unnamed functions [31, Sect.
+15.2] or immediately invoked arrow functions [31, Sect.
 15.3].

 The codeblock of a do expression has one major difference from these equivalent functions, as it allows for implicit return of the final statement of the block, and is the resulting value of the entire do expression.
 The local scoping of this feature allows for a cleaner environment in the parent scope of the do expression.
 What is meant by this is for temporary variables and other assignments used once can be enclosed inside a limited scope within the do block.
-Allowing for a cleaner environment inside the parent scope where the do block is defined.
+This allows for a cleaner environment inside the parent scope where the do block is defined.

-The current version of JavaScript enables the use of immediately invoked arrow functions with no arguments to achieve similar behavior to "Do expression", an example of this can be seen in the Listing below.
-The main difference between immediately invoked arrow functions and "Do expression" is the final statement/expression will implicitly return its Completion Record [31, Sect.
-6.2.4], and we do not need a return statement.
+The current version of JavaScript enables the use of immediately invoked arrow functions with no arguments to achieve similar behavior to "Do Expression", and an example of this can be seen in the listing below.
+The main difference between immediately invoked arrow functions and "Do Expression" is the final statement/expression will implicitly return its Completion Record [31, Sect.
+6.2.4], and thus an explicit return statement is not needed.